JosephFang/pyks2/README.md

 # **pyks2**

-A python module for accessing the Kyowa KS2 binary file
+A python module to access the Kyowa KS2 binary file

 By ZC.
 Fang
 Copyright &copy; 2018